ARMmbed/mbed_OS_API_Docs/docs/APIs/io/AnalogIn.md

 ### Example one

-Control an R/C servo with analog input
+Control an R/C servo with analog input.

 ```
 #include "mbed.h"